LungCellAtlas/spatial/README.md

 ### Challenges:
 Not clear yet what medium and low expression is yet (esp. when using scRNA-seq as reference)
-- check out what Xiaowei Zhuang’s group used for “highly expressed” -> Allen group has similar definition
+- check out what Xiaowei Zhuang’s group used for “highly expressed”
+  - Allen Brain group has similar definition

 Most of the probe selection has been done on brain:
--> in brain need to separate neuronal subtypes which share a lot of genes, different setup/challenge in lung
+- in brain need to separate neuronal subtypes which share a lot of genes, different setup/challenge in lung

 Defining markers manually means we face difficulty of cell type vs cell state delineation when we decide what to look for